SterTheStar/DRPBR/README.md

 ### **Benefits:**

 >- **Ease of Use:** Simple interface that guides the user through each step of the process.
->- **Efficiency:** Automates tasks that typically require advanced technical knowledge.
 >- **Versatility:** Supports multiple Windows versions, catering to a variety of needs.

 ### **Future Implementations:**

->In the future, DRP may expand its features to include support for other operating systems or offer advanced customization options for bootable disks.
+>In the future, DRP may expand its functionalities to include support for other operating systems or offer advanced options for creating boot disks.

 ![BANNER](https://github.com/SterTheStar/DRPBR/assets/151816213/016bfa8c-5dd8-432f-8f04-e6e3077b6a60)